melchor629/node-flac-bindings/readme.md

 $ yarn add flac-bindings
 ```

+This is a pure ESM package.
+If you get an error like `require() of ES Module`, then [read this gist](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
+This kind of modules cannot be imported in CommonJS packages.

 The library has some native code that binds the JS code to the flac library.
 Depending on your platform, an already-compiled library is available for you.
 The following logic applies:

 - If your CPU is `amd64`/`x86_64` and the OS is `Linux/glibc`, `Linux/musl`, `macOS` or `Windows`, and node version is in the [N-API compatibility table](https://nodejs.org/dist/latest-v16.x/docs/api/n-api.html#n_api_node_api_version_matrix) for v8, then the prebuild version will download.